5G connects ambulances to hospitals for more accurate diagnosis and critical treatment

 During the journey, paramedics will be able to send vital signs and 360° images in real time thanks to the Vodafone 5G network’s ultra-low latency.
 This reduces lag time to just a few milliseconds.

-“Neurologists in the hospital, for example, might ask a patient who has had a stroke to move their arm.
+“Neurologists in hospital, for example, might ask a patient who's had a stroke to move their arm.
 If there’s a lag on the video call, the neurologist can’t really understand if it’s the technology or if the patient has been impacted by the stroke.”

 5G enables pre-hospital treatment